coderefinery/train-the-trainer/_episodes/06-lessons.md

 * `index.md` is the main page, `guide.md` is the instructor's guide, and `reference.md` is the learner's reference guide.

+For substantial changes we recommend to first open an issue and describe your idea and collect feedback before you start with an extensive rewrite.

 ## Creating new teaching material